Blogs 14.10.2024

 Alice Wreford

-Alice Wreford is a PhD student in ARC East of England’s Health Economics and Prioritisation research theme and she is a Senior Research Associate at the University of East Anglia.
+Alice Wreford is a PhD student in ARC East of England’s Measurement in Health and Social Care research theme and she is a Senior Research Associate at the University of East Anglia.

 Social connection refers to the quantity, quality and benefits of social relationships.
 It can support a range of emotions, such as bringing a sense of belonging, happiness, and security.
 It can also encourage people to make healthier choices by influencing behaviours such as exercising more or signposting people to health and care information or support.
 As a result, good social connection helps improve our physical and mental health and wellbeing.